python-babel/babel/docs/display.rst

 Calender Display Names
 ======================

-The `Locale`_ class provides access to many locale display names related to calendar display, such as the names of week days or months.
+The :class:`~babel.locale.Locale` class provides access to many locale display names related to calendar display, such as the names of week days or months.

 These display names are of course used for date formatting, but can also be used, for example, to show a list of months to the user in their preferred